Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Preliminaries

 \end{defn}

 We will mainly consider tropical discs appearing naturally on the toric setting (or its slight variants).
+Recall that there exists a natural map

-In this case, they are drawn on the Legendre transform $\R^2$ of the moment polytope, and their unbounded edges are required to be parallel to normal directions to the toric divisor (or 1-cones in the fan).
-One can intuitively think of each unbounded edge intersecting the toric divisor normal to it, as the divisors are sitting at infinity (keeping their directions) after taking Legendre transform.
+Tropical curves are drawn on $M_{\mathbb{R}}$ and their unbounded edges are required to be parallel to 1-cones of the fan $\Sigma$, each corresponds to a toric divisor.
+One can intuitively think of each unbounded edge intersecting the corresponding facet of moment polytope at infinity after taking Legendre transform.
 More generally, any affine line segment in the base of a SYZ fibration with a rational slope can be completed to a cylinder in the total space with help of a complex structure (to be canonically chosen in our geometric setting below), whose symplectic area obviously makes sense.
+Every trivalent vertex of the tropical disc topological corresponds to a pair of pants within the fibre over the vertex.

 On the other hand, the intersection patterns of a holomorphic disc with toric divisors completely determine its topological type, and in particular its symplectic area and Maslov index.
 Thus it is natural to define the relative class of a given tropical disc to be that of the holomorphic disc which intersects the toric divisors in accordance with unbounded edges of the tropical disc.
 Throughout, we will frequently use the terms such as relative classes, symplectic areas, Maslov indices, etc., for tropical discs in this spirit.